Lions and tigers and bears (sugoi)

 I left the zoo and took a right turn coming across a gap in a wall

 with a booth handing out tickets (for 400 yen) to whatever was beyond.
 I handed over the coinage and entered into a small rose garden.
-Well, actually I have no idea what the flowers were but there were certainly a lot of them and they were of many bright colours.
-Parasols were everywhere seemingly protecting the flowers from the sun or maybe they

 were just decorative.
 I kept turning each corner expecting more but I just got more of the same until I popped out not far from where I started.